apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 The task to actually purge blobs from datastore is performed by jmx operation.
 Jmx bean for the operation is `org.apache.jackrabbit.oak:name=Active lucene files collection,type=ActiveDeletedBlobCollector` and the operation is `startActiveCollection()`.
+To disable active deletion in a certain installation, set the system property `oak.active.deletion.disabled`.

 ### <a name="luke"></a>Analyzing created Lucene Index